shri2224/Deauth_dos/README.md

 **Dependencies:**

-Python 3.8+
+Python 3.8+,
-Aircrack-ng suite
+Aircrack-ng suite,
-Required for aireplay-ng (used in the lab simulation) Wireless tools iwlist (for WiFi scanning)
+Required for aireplay-ng (used in the lab simulation), Wireless tools, iwlist (for WiFi scanning),
-Linux OS
+Linux OS,
 Compatible wireless adapter